 The cloud services market owed its success from the flexibility of cloud computing.
-This flexibility allowed the different types of cloud computing models to form.
-These service models quickly assumed different major roles in organizations today.
-And their roles helped these organizations grow.
+This flexibility allowed the distinctive types of cloud computing models to create.
+These benefit models rapidly assume different major parts in organizations nowadays.
+And their parts helped these organizations grow.

 Due to this flexibility, cloud computing has grown into a billion-dollar industry.
 In 2018, Gartner estimated that the global public cloud services market grew up to $182.4 billion!

 So, let us compare these different cloud computing models.

 There are three main types of cloud computing models: Infrastructure as a Service, Platform as a Service, and Software as a Service.
 They are also simply referred to as IaaS, PaaS, and SaaS respectively .